Cedric-Perauer/RLND1/report.md

 ### Experience Replay
 Experience replay is also used to combat correlations in the training data.
 It essentially collects a database of previous examples to learn from and is inspired by supervised learning.
 A replay buffer is used to store a number of previous examples and is sampled at random.
 This prevents high oscillations and reduces the risk of divergence.
 The replay buffer consists of tuples each containing ```<states,actions,reward,next state>```.
+In this simler project ER does not make a real difference.

 ### Epsilon Greedy Mechanism